Lucy Sykes: The Knockoff

 In 2015, Penguin Random House published The Knockoff co-written by Sykes Rellie and Jo Piazza.
 The novel tells the story of a fashionista struggling to stay ahead in the digital age.
-The protagonist of the novel, Imogen Tate, has been related to Sykes Rellie who came back to work after a long hiatus and found it hard to cope with the technological developments.
-The novel was initially titled "Tech Bitch", however, due to sensitivity around that harsh sounding name, the name of the novel was changed to The Knockoff.
-The book was sold as I Click Like This in Germany, and There Is No Glamour in Hell in Italy.
+The protagonist of the novel, Imogen Tate, has been compared to Sykes Rellie, who came back to work after a long hiatus and found it hard to cope with the technological developments.
+The novel was initially titled "Tech Bitch" but was changed in consideration of potential sensitivity.
+The book was sold as I Click Like This in Germany and as There Is No Glamour in Hell in Italy.

-The Knockoff received positive reviews from publications and critics alike.
+The Knockoff received positive reviews.
 Publishers Weekly called it "a winning romp of a tale" and Sydney Morning Herald called it "a sassy, timely and well-executed chick lit novel".
 While reviewing the book, Vanity Fair referred to the novel as a roman à clef, and called the story line "relatable to both the tech savvy and the tech wary."

 Writing in The New York Times, Janet Maslin called it "[A] nicely executed bit of escapism."
-In 2016, it was announced that the novel will be made into a Bollywood movie.
+In 2016, it was announced that the novel would be made into a Bollywood movie.

 Fitness Junkie

-In 2017, Penguin Random House will publish The Knockoff co-written, like her previous novel, by Sykes Rellie and Jo Piazza.
+Sykes Rellie and Piazza released their second book, Fitness Junkie, in 2017.
 The satirical novel tells the story of a female wedding dress designer, Janey Sweet, whose business partner terminates their relationship because Janey has gained weight.
-Janey then tries to lose weight, via a bizarre range of New York fitness rituals.
+Janey then tries to lose weight via a bizarre range of New York fitness rituals.
 Like The Knockoff, Fitness Junkie contains autobiographical and roman à clef elements.

-Fitness Junkie has received positive early reviews.
+Fitness Junkie has received positive reviews.

 Personal life

 She married Euan Rellie in May 2002.
-They have two sons, Heathcliff Felix Alastair Euan Rellie born 2003 and Titus Jasper Jake Icarus Rellie born 2007.
-Sister of Alice Sykes, Victoria Rowland, Thomas Sykes, Frederick Sykes and Joshua Sykes.
-Daughter of Mark Richard Sykes and Valerie Goad.
+They have two sons.